ALL Metrics

 Isolated cardiac hydatid cysts are rare events,6 as contraction of the heart fights vital cysts.
 Cardiac hydatid cysts appear as makeshift bombs and may rupture at any time; therefore, they should be diagnosed early and treated seriously.
 There are two types of rupture, intrapericardial rupture and intracardiac rupture, and both complications were present in our cases.

-The female: male ratio was 4:1 against Ashur Y. Oraha et al. (2018),7 which was done in Kurdistan (north of Iraq) and included four cases of three male and one female.
+The female: male ratio was 4:1, unlike Oraha et al. (2018),7 which was conducted in Kurdistan, north of Iraq, and included four cases, three male and one female.

-In this study we notice the incidence in the last two years 60%, 80% of patients are from urban areas rather than rural areas might be due contaminated food from restaurants, also presence of loose dogs in the cities represents a risk factor to transmission eggs of E. granuolosis to cattle, and accidentally human being.
-Regarding the presentation of patients, 60% presented with palpitation, which agrees with the findings of Ashur Y. Oraha et al. (2018).7 Twenty percent of patients presented with CNS manifestations due to rupture of the left atrial hydatid cyst with a daughter cyst delivered to the brain.
-While 20% of patients presented with features of IHD due to rupture of a large LV H. C to the pericardium, which stimulates the inflammatory process and pericarditis with myocarditis and elevated cardiac enzymes.
+In this study, we noticed that the incidence in the last two years was 60%.
+Eighty percent of patients were from urban areas rather than rural areas, which might be due to contaminated food from restaurants.
+The presence of loose dogs in the cities also represents a risk factor for transmission of eggs of E. granulosus to cattle and, accidentally, to human beings.
+Regarding the presentation of patients, 60% presented with palpitation, which agrees with the findings of Oraha et al. (2018).7 Twenty percent of patients presented with CNS manifestations due to rupture of the left atrial hydatid cyst with a daughter cyst delivered to the brain.
+Another 20% of patients presented with features of IHD due to rupture of a large LV H. C to the pericardium, which stimulated the inflammatory process and caused pericarditis with myocarditis and elevated cardiac enzymes.

-During post operative period, patient who developed significant bleeding required re-exploration on cardiopulmonary bypass due to elevated blood pressure, while there was a friable LV wall due to the inflammatory process that caused this separation of the LV wall patch.
-The mortality rate was zero, with good surgical outcomes.
+During the post-operative period, the patient who developed significant bleeding required re-exploration on cardiopulmonary bypass due to elevated blood pressure, while there was a friable LV wall due to the inflammatory process that caused separation of the LV wall patch.
+The friability in that case was most likely related to inflammatory involvement of the myocardial tissue by the ruptured hydatid cyst.
+In similarly fragile cases, reinforcement with a biological patch may offer additional protection against separation at the repair site, although this possibility requires further evaluation.
+However, the mortality rate was zero, with good surgical outcomes.
+In our study we use synthetic patch as biological patch was not available in our center at that time.
+However, the mortality rate was zero, with good surgical outcomes.

 Recommendation